christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 Before continuing some clarifications
 1) The {6}/projects/*/output_dataset_txt/image_poses.txt text file contains the ground truth of the image poses
 2) The {6}/projects/*/0/images.txt text file contains the estimated image poses <br>
-To remove any extra data, and to bring it in a format acceptable by the slam_evaluation repository run the following script.
-Please keep in mind that the script will perform the formatting on the directory found within "latest.txt" found in {6}/projects/ much like before.
+- To remove any extra data, and to bring it in a format acceptable by the slam_evaluation repository run the following script.
+Please keep in mind that the script will perform the formatting on the directory found within "latest.txt" found in {6}/projects/ much like before
-- Within {6}/source run "bash format_all.sh"
+- Within {6}/source run "bash format_all.sh" <br>
 This will create a directory called "evaluation" within {6}/projects/*/ that will include ground_truth.txt for the ground truth of the image poses and estimated_trajectory.txt for the estimated image poses but all formatted

 ## 1.0.9 Running the evaluation of the image poses
-At v{6}/source run the evaluation script.
+At {6}/source run the evaluation script.
 Keep in mind that the project that will be evaluated is the project that is in latest.txt
 - bash evaluate.sh